 8. Conduct Thorough Market Research

 As an entrepreneur, conducting market research and getting to know all the dynamics that your business venture will be involved in limits the chance of failure.
-On the same note, you will never need infusion of capital from someone else by being well prepared.
+On the same note, you will never need an infusion of capital from someone else by being well prepared.
 There are great tools such as Survey Monkey that can help you in doing online customer surveys.

 9. Use Your Savings as Your Capital

-To avoid borrowing of funds and resorting to personal and/or business credit cards, the best way to bootstrap your business is to collect all the savings you have and use them as your start up capital.
+To avoid borrowing of funds and resorting to personal and/or business credit cards, the best way to bootstrap your business is to collect all the savings you have and use them as your startup capital.
 This makes it easy for you to depend on yourself in running all the costs involved in your business.
 However, be careful not to dip into your retirement savings as you may never pay it back.

 10. Have a Proper Business Plan

 A business plan acts as a guideline for all that your business needs to achieve.
-Thus, a well done business plan will always ensure that you do not waste your capital via impulse buying or unnecessary expenses that might lead to a cash decline in your enterprise.
+Thus, a well-done business plan will always ensure that you do not waste your capital via impulse buying or unnecessary expenses that might lead to a cash decline in your enterprise.

 11. Work From Home

-Monthly office rent payments is one of the most tedious expenses you can subject yourself to when starting your business.
+Monthly office rent payments are one of the most tedious expenses you can subject yourself to when starting your business.
 If you can comfortably work from home and provide all the services that your clients need, then you will be able to save a lot of cash.
 Don't just save though, save and invest back into your business for expansion.

-12. Don't Rush To Have Office Space
+12. Don't Rush to Have Office Space

 As an entrepreneur who is starting up a business, it is not advisable to look for an office space unless you have seen that the market demand for your products is high.
 This is because an office needs new equipment, office furniture and perhaps one extra member on staff which are all added expenses.
 If you can operate without an office then do so.

-13. Insist On Immediate Payments
+13. Insist on Immediate Payments

-Another great idea to bootstrap your business is to ensure that all your clients pay for their product purchases instantly instead financing their purchase.
+Another great idea to bootstrap your business is to ensure that all your clients pay for their product purchases instantly instead of financing their purchase.
 This will make it easier for you to make other purchases sooner than later and keep investing money back into the business.
 Time is money and hence the earlier the payments, the better.

 14. Avoid Unnecessary Purchases

-The main purpose to bootstrap your business is to ensure that only your capital runs the business without the need of capital infusion from any other source.
+The main purpose to bootstrap your business is to ensure that only your capital runs the business without the need for capital infusion from any other source.
 Therefore, any entrepreneur who is serious about their business should keep off engaging in unnecessary expenses.
 Go for free version software available online for all your needs.

-15. Keep An Eye On Cash Flow
+15. Keep an Eye on Cash Flow

 A business that is financially stable will always grow and expand.
 This should mark the foundation for you.
 Keep a very close eye on any cash that either flows in or out of the business.
 Do it on a daily basis.
 Look for an accounting program that can sync your bank account online for you to always have the real-time financial status of your business.

-16. Follow Up On All Invoices
+16. Follow up on All Invoices

 One of the major causes of business failure is bad debts.
 There is a tendency for entrepreneurs to always forget to follow up on all the invoices and receivables of the business.
-You should therefore download one of the free invoicing apps for your business which will make it easy for you to send reminder messages and follow up on debts that are past due.
+You should, therefore, download one of the free invoicing apps for your business which will make it easy for you to send reminder messages and follow up on debts that are past due.

-17. Don't Hire But Outsource
+17. Don't Hire but Outsource

 We understand that at one time or the other, you will definitely need someone to maybe develop a website for your business.
 However, you do not need to employ someone permanently to do this.
 The best way is to outsource employees and pay them either on an hourly or a daily basis instead of employing them permanently and give them monthly salaries.